-How to Clean Your Cell Phone
+How to Clean Your Cell Phone to Protect Against COVID-19 and Beyond

 First, gather your supplies: You will need a clean microfiber cloth, isopropyl alcohol (70 percent concentrate), spray bottle, mounting putty, scotch tape, and a toothpick.
+And, for a CDC-approved level of sanitizing, be sure to check their list of approved cleaning solutions.

-Because your phone basically goes everywhere you go, it's best to wipe it down every day with a clean, lightly dampened microfiber cloth.
+Because your phone basically goes everywhere you do, it's best to wipe it down every day with a clean, lightly dampened microfiber cloth.
 "Simply using this cloth slightly dampened with clean water can remove up to 99 percent of bacteria without any type of solution at all," says Sandy Nelson, owner of Molly Maid of Sarasota, Manatee & Charlotte Counties, a Neighborly company.
 The fabric is lint-free, and the weaves attract and capture dust and dirt.

 If you're not inclined to clean your phone every day, using diluted alcohol can help remove even more germs and prevent water damage.
 Taylor Dixon, a teardown engineer for iFixit, explains that alcohol dries much more quickly than water; if excess liquid works its way into the ports, it will dry before it causes any problems.
 Because phones and most screen protectors have an oleophobic coating to resist fingerprints, you don't want to use this strategy too often.
 "If you use isopropyl alcohol on the screen regularly or use alcohol that's too concentrated, then yes, you will wear away that coating," says Dixon.